 250 x 540mm

 The following text comes from the catalogue for the exhibition Tirohanga Whānui.

 This watercolour was painted when the artist was a young ensign in the Auckland Rifle Volunteers.
 It depicts a camp set up in September 1863 between St John’s Redoubt, Papatoetoe, and the Hunua Ranges, on the west side of the Wairoa River.

 Māori challenged settler intrusion on their land.
 Raiding parties pillaged houses of outlying farmers after they had taken refuge in the stockade opposite Galloway Redoubt, at what is now Clevedon, or retreated to Papakura.
 The raiding parties lay in wait at the edge of the bush to cut off the routes of any settlers bold enough to try to return to their farms.

-After his marriage into the wealthy Buckland family he lived at Simla close to Highwic, the Buckland family home, on the rise above Newmarket, Auckland.
-Later he lived at Buckland’s Beach.
+After his marriage into the wealthy Buckland family, he lived at Simla, close to Highwic, the Buckland family home, on the rise above Newmarket.
+Later he lived at Bucklands Beach.

 Lieutenant Colonel Morrow retained his military title and a vigorous interest in military matters.
-In April 1914 he attended the fiftieth anniversary unveiling of a monument at Ōrākau, scene of the final battle of the Waikato War.
-In 1933, then in his nineties, he presented before an audience of gentlemen including the Governor-General, Lord Bledisloe, a paper on the Defence of Auckland.
+In April 1914, he attended the 50th anniversary unveiling of a monument at Ōrākau, scene of the final battle of the Waikato War.
+In 1933, then in his 90s, he presented before an audience of gentlemen including the Governor-General, Lord Bledisloe, a paper on the Defence of Auckland.
 He believed it vulnerable to attack and offered proposals for the city’s defence.

 Tirohanga Whānui: Views from the Past, Te Kōngahu Museum of Waitangi, 15 April to 15 September 2017